 - Excessive or irregular wear can indicate problems such as misalignment – your NTDA expert will recognise the warning signs and recommend corrective action.

 Motorists should be aware that as well as wearing out in use, tyres are degrading naturally through exposure to heat, sunlight (Ultraviolet/UV) and rain, chemicals, salts and incorrect storage.
 The amount of damage can also depends on the level of exposure and the severity of the weather.

 Tread Depth – 3mm for improved safety.
 Regular examinations by both a tyre expert and the motorist should be carried out taking particular notice of tread depth and the aforementioned damaged side walls.

 The spare tyre: out of sight…

-Very few cars will run one set of tyres for 10 years, but many may still have a decade old tyre on board namely the all-too-often-forgotten spare.
+Very few cars will run one set of tyres for 10 years, but some may still have a decade old tyre on board namely the all-too-often-forgotten spare.

 Next time your tyres are checked, don’t forget to get the spare inspected if your vehicle still has one.
 The NTDA recommends that spare tyres over 6 years old should only be used as a ‘get you home’ emergency measure and then changed at the earliest opportunity.

-However, motorists should also be aware that many new cars may not have a spare tyre or even a space to accommodate one!
+However, motorists should also be aware that most new cars do not have a spare tyre or even a space to accommodate one!

 Caravans and trailers